electron/electron/docs/tutorial/window-customization.md

 # Window Customization

-The `BrowserWindow` module is the foundation of your Electron application, and it exposes many APIs that can change the look and behaviour of your browser windows.
+The `BrowserWindow` module is the foundation of your Electron application, and it exposes many APIs that can change the look and behavior of your browser windows.
 In this tutorial, we will be going over the various use-cases for window customization on macOS, Windows, and Linux.